gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_sensors.rst

 .. admonition:: Tasks

     #.
 Write code to read the right line sensor and display its value.
     #.
-Write code to read both the left and the right line sensor and display their values wiht 'L' before the left reading and 'R' before the right reading.
+Write code to read both the left and the right line sensor and display their values with 'L' before the left reading and 'R' before the right reading.